Checkio-Game-Missions/checkio-empire-x-o-referee/info/story.md

-They are moving in line front us!
-Oh, it's sweet target for our high-velocity gun.
+The enemy has lined up in our sights!
+Oh, this makes them a juicy target for our high-velocity gun.
-Maybe we need some line detection.
+We'll just have to set up the line detection.